The Wallace Stegner Prize

 Salt Lake City, Utah 84112-0860

-2012 Winner: “Make Straight in the Desert a Highway: Conflict in the Canyon Country” by Jedediah S. Rogers
+2012 Winner: Roads in the Wilderness: Conflict in Canyon Country by Jedediah S. Rogers